Sylius/Sylius/docs/book/coupons.rst

    $promotion->addCoupon($coupon);

-   // Now create an Action that will take place after applying this promotion - 100% discount on shipping /** @var ActionFactoryInterface $actionFactory */
+   // Now create an PromotionAction that will take place after applying this promotion - 100% discount on shipping /** @var PromotionActionFactoryInterface $actionFactory */
    $actionFactory = $this->container->get('sylius.factory.promotion_action');

    // Provide the amount in float ( 1 = 100% )